Skip Navigation

 3. Electricity distribution

-Bill 69 will allow renewable energy producers to sell and distribute electricity to a single private customer for the needs of their installations.
-While such transactions will be limited to certain contexts (for which the current draft of Bill 69 lacks clear definitions) and require government authorization, Bill 69 deviates from current legislation, which reserves the rights to sell and distribute electricity for HQ and for a limited number of municipal and private actors with grandfathered rights.
+The Act allows renewable energy producers to sell and distribute electricity to a single private customer for the needs of their installations.
+While such transactions are limited to certain contexts and require government authorization, the Act deviates from current legislation, which reserves the rights to sell and distribute electricity for HQ and for a limited number of municipal and private actors with grandfathered rights.

 4. Rate setting